Aschen/coding-challenge-ia-solver/README.md

 - call the worker
 - start debugger
-- call the content script to start an element picker to select the instructions (Codingame randomize css class and IDs)
+- call the content script to start an element picker to select the instructions
 - use GPT-4 to stream code answer
 - input key by key the answer (harder than you think, look at [typeText](https://github.com/Aschen/codingame-solver/blob/master/service-worker.js#L95))